 FSx for Lustre with S3

-Amazon FSx also integrates seamlessly with S3, making it easy to process cloud data sets with the Lustre high-performance file system.
+FSx for Lustre also integrates seamlessly with S3, making it easy to process cloud data sets with the Lustre high-performance file system.

 S3 objects’ names and prefixes will be visible as files and directories